zaeonNineZero/Flans-Mod-Plus-Plus/README.md

 New Vehicle Mechanics.
+* When driving ground vehicles, the camera will now lag slightly behind the vehicle's turn rate when steering.
+* The Landing Gear key can be used to reset the camera's yaw in ground/water vehicles.
+* Fixed vehicle hitboxes for more accurate bullet hit detection.
+(Code by GoldSloth, ported from FMU)

 * Vehicles decelerate automatically when W or S aren't being held.
 * Enable Cruise Control using the Mode Switch key to keep your vehicle's throttle steady.
 * Vehicles can drift/slide when turning; vehicles with lower Traction will drift more.
+Driving at high throttle levels will result in lower traction and more sliding.
+* Boat Vehicles have improved physics; they stop moving when out of water, and will not change pitch/roll.
-* Vehicle idle sounds (used when Throttle is near or at 0 while the driver's seat is occupied) can be set to continue looping regardless of throttle level, providiing a background motor sound.
+* Vehicle idle sounds (used when Throttle is near or at 0 while the driver's seat is occupied) can be set to continue looping regardless of throttle level, providing a background motor sound.
 * Acceleration/Deceleration rates and Traction can be configured in the vehicle config .txt files.

 * Engines can now be configured to only take certain types of fuel.
 If the Fuel Type of the fuel item does not match the Fuel Type of the engine, no fuel will be added to the engine.